A major project to celebrate Cardinal Thomas Wolsey, Ipswich’s most famous son.

 His journey, together with his new-found papal influence, led him back to Ipswich where, between 1526 and 1528, he founded the Cardinal’s College of the Blessed Virgin Mary, situated around the site of a former Augustinian priory.
 He intended it to operate it as a feeder into Cardinal College in Oxford where he, himself, was educated at the age of 15.

 Wolsey fell from power and died before his college established itself and it was largely dismantled.
 However, his extraordinary story still resonates across the centuries and will now be used to inspire future generations.

-Thomas Wolsey 550 will begin in March 2023 - the most likely date of the 550th anniversary of his birth.
+Thomas Wolsey 550 begins in March 2023, the most likely date of the 550th anniversary of his birth.
 The 550 days from then will see events, performances and other wide-ranging activities to celebrate the life and achievements of Wolsey, particularly focusing on his relevance to today’s society.
 The widest possible cross-section of communities in and around Ipswich will be able to take part.